philips-software/spdx-builder/docs/usage_with_tree.md

 instance that supplies the metadata for the packages parsed from the dependency tree.

+_Note: Configuration information (see below) is read from a file named `.spdx-builder.yml`.
+This name can be overridden on the command line._

 _Note: The list of supported formats is output when no format option is specified._

 _Note: If no "output_file" is specified, the output is written to a file named `bom.spdx` in the current directory.
 If the file has no extension, `.spdx` is automatically appended._

+Root packages of the tree are by default exported without a package URL to indicate they are not (yet) public.
+This can be overridden by the `--release` option on the command line.
+Some formats allow for deriving internal packages from the parsed tree structure, else additional internal packages can be indicated in the configuration file by package URLs that may contain "*" as wildcard.

 When a project consists of multiple trees, a pre-processing script can be used to first merge the generated trees into a single input to SPDX-Builder.
 If the